AgoraIO/Docs-Source/.github/way-of-working.md

 When all the issue branches in a milestone are merged, the milestone branch is merged as follows:

-* For products that are GA, the milestone branch is merged to `staging`.
+* For a product that is GA, the milestone branch is merged to `staging`.
-* For product that in beta, the milestone branch is merged to `beta`.
+* For a product in beta, the milestone branch is merged to `beta`.

 //Clarify how and when it goes to `main`.